 About Lincoln Castle

-Built by William the Conqueror in 1068 on a strategically important site in constant use since Roman times, Lincoln Castle is one of England’s best preserved and most impressive Norman castles.
-The Domesday Book reports that 166 ‘unoccupied residences’ were demolished to make way for the castle.
+Lincoln Castle was built by William the Conqueror in 1068 on a strategically important site in constant use since Roman times.
+So important was the site’s location, that the Domesday Book reports that 166 ‘unoccupied residences’ were demolished to make way for the castle.

-One of only two English castles with two mottes, (the other being Lewes Castle in Sussex) it is the home to one of only four original copies of the Magna Carta, a recently-discovered church under the castle which pre-dates the Norman conquest and a gruesome Victorian-era prison.
+One of only two English castles with two mottes, (the other being Lewes Castle in Sussex) it is the home to one of the four original copies of the Magna Carta, a recently-discovered church under the castle which pre-dates the Norman conquest, and a gruesome Victorian-era prison.

 The castle’s stone walls reap the scars of bloody medieval battles including the First Battle of Lincoln (1141), the Second Battle of Lincoln during the First Barons’ War (1217) and again in the English Civil War (1644) when the holding Royalists were pushed aside by a more powerful force of Parliamentarians.